 Conclusion

 Being consistent, using positive reinforcement, and being patient are important for wrap-up on leash training.
 Every puppy is different, so you might need to try a few things to find what works best.
-Keep working at it, and you’ll have stress-free walks with your well-behaved dog18.
+Keep working at it, and you’ll have stress-free walks with your well-behaved dog.

 Start tackling leash biting early and give your puppy the right help and tools.
-This will stop bad habits from forming and make training easier19.
+This will stop bad habits from forming and make training easier.
 Enjoy the journey, celebrate your wins, and cherish the bond you’ll create with your puppy.
 Happy training!

 FAQ